Docker Basics : Part 1

 You can verify the container with name blue-app

-Here you can see the ubuntu container was run but it exited in 43 seconds.
+Here you can see the ubuntu container was run but it exited on 41 seconds.
 Why?

 Basically VMs are designed to host Operating Systems but Container are there to do some tasks listed in the dockerfile.
 Once done, it exits.